akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 # Overview

-A rule allows you to enrich automatically some information in your products, according to automatic actions based on conditions.
+A rule allows you to automatically enrich some information in your products, according to automatic actions based on conditions.
 It applies on attributes, categories, system attributes (status, completeness...).
-For more details, please refer to [What is a rule](what-is-a-rule.html).
+For more details, please refer to [the dedicated article](blabla.html).

 # View all rules

-The screen `Settings/Rules` displays all rules created.
+The `Settings/Rules` screen displays all rules that have been created and then imported in the PIM.
 You can search on the rule's code.

 ![image](../img/Settings_Rules.png)

 # Calculate the number of affected products for rules

-To help you to validate your rules and well define your rules conditions, you can calculate the number of matching products that the rule will affect.
+To help you validate your rules and well define your rules conditions, you can calculate the number of matching products that the rule will affect.

 The fist time a rule is executed, it can match many products.
 The next times, you might have 0 `Affected products` or only few.